-Essence: A glorious, easy walk on a rising causeway to Point 12,101'.
+Essence: A glorious, easy walk on a rising causeway to Peak 12,101'.
 This most northerly prominence in the La Platas is informally named Kennebec Peak.
 Look across voluminous, yawning space to the San Juan Mountains.
 Olga Little Mountain, rising only 146 feet from its saddle and a snarly experience, is noteworthy for its historical significance.

 From the US 160/550 intersection in Durango, travel 11.0 miles west on